Mark Johnston (swimmer)

-Mark Johnston (born August 31, 1979) is a former freestyle swimmer from Canada, who competed at two consecutive Summer Olympic Games, in Sydney, Australia in 2000 and Athens, Greece in 2004.
+Mark Johnston (born August 31, 1979) is a former freestyle swimmer from Canada, who competed at two consecutive Summer Olympic Games, Sydney, Australia in 2000 and Athens, Greece in 2004.
 Johnston's consecutive 10-year run on the Canadian national team was longer than any other current swimmer at the time.
-Born and raised in St. Catharines, he was named to the national team in 1996 while swimming for Swim Brock Niagara (now Brock Niagara Aquatics).
+Born and raised in St. Catharines, Ontario, he was named to the national team in 1996 while swimming for Swim Brock Niagara (now Brock Niagara Aquatics).
 He went on to win numerous medals on the world stage throughout his career representing Canada at two Commonwealth Games, five World Championships, the Pan-American Games, three Pan-Pacific Aquatic Championships, and several other major international competitions.
-He is a 14-time national champion and his best Olympic result was the fifth place in the men's 4x200-metre freestyle relay in Athens, Greece in 2004.
-He currently works as the regional manager of investment and retirement planning at RBC.
+He is a 14-time national champion, world championship bronze medallist and Olympic finalist in the men's 4 x 200-metre freestyle relay.
+Mark attended the University of British Columbia and was inducted into the St. Catharines Sports Hall of Fame in 2017.

+Post Olympic Career: Leading up to his retirement in 2005, Mark helped pilot the RBC Olympians program in 2004, a program supporting Canada’s top athletes by providing them opportunities for career development, financial support and personal brand exposure in a partnership that prioritizes training schedules and overall wellness.
+Mark continued on with RBC, earning his designation as a Personal Financial Planner and has held various senior roles in the Royal Bank of Canada including Manager, Investment & Retirement Planning and Senior Manager, Digital Strategy & Experience.
+Mark volunteers extensively in the community, has been on various board of directors and is most proud of his time supporting the triathlon community and coaching aquatics for BC School Sports.